-- Actively participate at School and/or Faculty meetings and with guidance, contribute to planning activities or committee work to support capacity-building in the School/discipline. - Active involvement in laboratory meetings.
-Perform administrative and operational duties as directed, related to the conduct of safe laboratory practices, the ordering of consumables and labware, management of mouse colonies and performing technical tasks in the laboratory. - Effective training of research support staff where required. - Participate in community and professional activities related to the relevant disciplinary area. - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4.
+- Attend and actively contribute to laboratory meetings, as well as departmental seminars, meetings and/or committees. - Assist with administrative duties such as submission of ethics approvals, writing of risk assessments and SOPs and with general laboratory duties including ordering of supplies. - Participate in community and professional activities related to the relevant disciplinary - Effective demonstration and promotion of Faculty and University values including diversity and inclusion and the highest standards of ethics and integrity. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4